-Manhattan Point will remain a predominantly residential area and experience modest neighbourhood growth with the addition of ground-oriented infill housing.
-New park space-including waterfront park space and beach access-will be added as opportunities arise.
+Manhattan point will remain a predominately residential area and experience modest neighbourhood growth with the addition of ground-oriented infill housing and low rise apartment housing near the Mill Site.

-- Support ground-oriented infill housing up to 3 storeys in accordance with the Land Use Concept map - Acquire property for parks purposes both on the waterfront and on the interior of Manhattan Point as opportunities arise. - Prioritize property acquisitions that allow for the expansion of existing parks areas and that increase park connectivity in the area.
+- Support apartments up to 6 storeys between Manhattan Dr and Guy St in accordance with the Land Use Concept Map - Support ground-oriented infill housing up to 3 storeys in accordance with the Land Use Concept map - Acquire property for parks purposes both on the waterfront and on the interior of Manhattan Point as opportunities arise. - Prioritize property acquisitions that allow for the expansion of existing parks areas and that increase park connectivity in the area.